 (Disclaimer: These are external sites.
 I haven't vetted most of the content.
 Use discernment.
 Masters and RTS should have good theology, though.)

-If on mission or ministry, there is a section on how you might still attend.
+If on mission or in ministry, there is an article on how can serve and get an education with credentials.

 TGC has a huge amount of content from many sources, covers many topics, many books in the Bible... a little bit of everything.
+This page doesn't work on mobile.
 Their doctrine statement looks good.

 Seminary Mobile App (all lectures)

 Midwestern Baptist Theological

 Puritan Reformed Theological Seminary (Youtube channel w/ lectures)

 BT has lectures for new believers, everyone in the church, and seminary-level for highly-committed.
 The seminary courses come from over 15 institutions.
 Their library has class transcripts.
 They also have inexpensive certificates for common needs.
 For seminary credit, their partner, Okanagan, uses a church-centered model, is less expensive than many (also has financial aid), and online with students in many countries.

 Reason for I moved them into this category.
 I took several courses that were great: Proverbs by Waltke; some Systematic Theology by Ware; some OT Theology by House; Essentials of World Missions by Tennet.
 Some instructors fought liberalism in seminaries, too.
 What a team!
 Then, I hit Theory and Practice of Evangelism by Tuttle.
 There were many useful and inspiring moments in his lectures.
 Those made these feel worse: a good friend of Oral Roberts (false teacher), taught portions of Scripture aren't literal, a creation theory I've never heard of, and sometimes prayed to saints.
 It's just that trainees, esp new believers, might assume all material on this site is trustworthy.
 Then, they get mislead by false teaching.